 Further Information and Other Local Ideas

-Just to the south there's Banstead Heath where there's miles of good walking and cycling trails to try.
+Just to the south there's Tadworth and Banstead Heath where there's miles of good walking and cycling trails to try.
 The heath also includes a fine 16th century pub which is worthy of investigation.

 For more walking ideas in the area see the Surrey Walks page.